Dominik2812/django_google_calendar_milestones/README.md

 ### optional iframes
-In the templates *goals.html* and *detail_goal.html* an iframe is commented out with which you couldd potenitally display the google calendar directly to the template.
+In the template*milestones_list.html* an iframe is commented out with which you could potenitally display the google calendar directly to the template.
 It is however not possible to see the color-coding in this iframe, which I thought is lame and not in the spirit of the project.